barloes/CS_Collabz_Infra/README.md

 # Terraform Infrastructure
-* contain list of modules I have copied and look around for personal use.
+* contain list of terrafirn modules I have created

 # How to use the modules
 * On the main.tf in the root directory